 The Wild Camel Protection Foundation has been established to raise funds to protect the critically endangered wild camel in its habitat in North-west China and Mongolia.
 There are approximately 900 left in the world and it is more endangered than the giant Panda.
 The Foundation with the approval of the Chinese government has established the Lop Nur Wild Camel National Nature Reserve in the Gobi desert and a wild camel breeding centre in Mongolia.

 The aim of the Reserve is to protect the wild camel and the unique desert eco-system in which it lives.
 The Chinese government has agreed to fund the annual running costs provided that the capital costs can be raised.
 The Reserve will also act as a pilot scheme for the Jane Goodall Institute’s, Roots and Shoots environmental awareness-raising campaign throughout China.

 You can support the work of the Foundation by becoming a member.
 Books, T-shirts, postcards, camel prints and expedition videos are available.
-Please complete the section below, attach it to your cheque and post it to the address below.
+For postal payments by cheque, please complete the form below, print it, and attach it to your cheque and post it to the address below.

 Please make cheques payable to:

 The Wild Camel Protection Foundation,

 Annual subscription to be a member of the Foundation:

 Annual UK subscription to be a member of the Foundation £20 GBP: